codewithpatch/scrape_agency_email/README.md

 4. Make sure to download the chromedriver version corresponding to your OS(Mac, Windows, Linux)

 ## Logging to File
+1. If you want to print LOGS to file.
     1. In `settings.py`, uncomment line 21 to output your logs in the log directory.
     2. LOG Directory -> `scrape_agency_email/logs/`

+2. If you just want to keep logging on console, then just leave line 21 as comment.

 ## Output file
 1. CSV  -> `scrape_agency_email/output/Agencies3.csv`